 - All candidates for Executive Board positions shall have current ASCA membership.

-- With the exception of the President Elect, each candidate for an Officer position shall have served on the Executive Board, Executive Committee or Governing Board for a minimum of one (1) year prior to taking office.
+- With the exception of the President-Elect, each candidate for an Officer position shall have served on the Executive Board, Executive Committee, Finance Committee, or Governing Board for a minimum of one (1) year prior to taking office.

 - Each candidate for a Director position shall be anticipated to have served in a leadership position in GSCA (committee chair, Region Chair, etc.) for a minimum of one (1) year prior to taking office.